RKelln/5-directions/public/writing/ppf.md

 Interestingly, that phrasing foreshadows a future battle between two camps of AI researchers, the neural net based cybernetic connectionists and the logic and expert systems symbolic rationalists.

-The McCuloch-Pitts neural model lacked a mechanism for learning, so by using neuroscience research by Hebb, that found that "neurons that fire together, wire together" a new model called a Perceptron was created that could learn simple classification.
+The McCuloch-Pitts neural model lacked a mechanism for learning, so by using neuroscience research by Hebb, a new model called a Perceptron was created that could learn simple classification.
 An alternate model was proposed not long after that included multiple layers but had other trade-offs.
 Progress began to stall.

 An infamous event in AI history is the book _Perceptrons_ Marvin Minsky and Seymour Papert.
 While the Perceptron had been a remarkable first step, it was only a single layer deep and no one could figure out how to train multi-layer Perceptrons.
 Additionally, computational limitations were holding back larger networks.
 The books pessimistic predictions for connectionist systems and support for symbolic systems ushered in the first "AI winter" where funding for AI basic research evaporated.